kctekn/obsidian-TagsRoutes/README.md

 Refer to https://github.com/kctekn/obsidian-TagsRoutes/issues/34 for detail.

-This appears to be an issue introduced in Obsidian v1.7.x, but it has already been fixed.
+This appears to be an issue introduced in Obsidian v1.7.x, now been fixed.

 ## Version 1.2.1 Release Notes: